 Business Casual Interview Attire Female (Skirts)

 Pencil, A-line, and pleated skirts are all excellent choices for interview attire.
-As with pants, keeping with neutrals like black, grey, navy, and beige is best.
+For pants, it’s best to stick with neutrals like black, grey, navy, and beige.

-Again, keep modesty front of mind when selecting your skirt.
+Again, keep modesty in mind when selecting your skirt.
 Hemlines should be approximately knee-length (an inch or two above or below is fine).
-Also, if your skirt has a slit, make sure it is not too high and that it is appropriate when you are seated.
+Also, if your skirt has a slit, ensure it is not too high and remains appropriate when seated.

 Business Casual Interview Attire Female (Shoes)

 When selecting business casual women’s shoes, you have many excellent options.
 Heels, boots, flats, and wedges are all appropriate.
 Go with what you are comfortable with.
-If you never wear heels, don’t bust out a pair for
+Don’t bust out a pair for your interview if you never wear heels.
+You want to be as confident and relaxed as possible.

 Reserve color for flats and heels.
 Boots should be a neutral color and simple in style.